 How much does Hulu cost?

-Check out our Hulu plans and prices guide for a full breakdown of subscription options and Add-Ons.
-Or, if you're ready to sign up, why not visit Hulu's website now? (opens in new tab)(opens in new tab)
+Check out our Hulu plans and prices guide for a full breakdown of subscription options and add-ons.

 Hulu: is there a free trial?